RavenPayAfrica/atlas-webpay-node-sdk/README.md

        /**
      * handle close event, this happens when user closes the payment modal
-     * (optional) : you can decide to retrieve the onClose message we send via data **/ console.log('Payment modal Closed:', data);
+     * (optional) : you can decide to retrieve the onClose message we send via data
+     * (optional) : if you want to force close the payment window on onClose you can call the shutdown API within the onClose API
+    **/

+    console.log('Payment modal Closed:', data);

+    // optional shutdown
+    AtlasPay.shutdown()
   }

+  AtlasPay.shutdown() /* This closes the payment window and removes it from your DOM */

   AtlasPay.onResponse = function(data) {
        /**